Voilett-Roze/asus/Using-ipset.md

 run_ipset () {
 echo "adding malware-filter rules to firewall this will take time."
-! ipset list malware-filter &>/dev/null
+! ipset $LIST malware-filter &>/dev/null
 if [ $? -ne 0 ]
 then    nice -n 15 ipset $CREATE malware-update $IPHASH
         if [ -f /opt/bin/xargs ]; then